 Developed as a living memorial after the Second World War, Arthur Park was developed in 1946 to acknowledge the Botany Servicemen who gave their lives in the war.
 Lombardy Poplars, Populus nigra italica, were planted and a name plaque erected for each serviceman who had died.
 However, following an upgrading of the park in 1985 and as several trees were in poor health in order to preserve the brass plaques they were collected and set in a concrete block which was placed in a central position for easy viewing.
 In 2003 they were reattached to a new sandstone plinth .

 Due to the condition of the 10 remaining memorial trees and the current poor state of the park, Botany Bay City Council in March 2013 allocated funds to undertake landscape redevelopment works in accordance with concept plans prepared for this purpose.
 The objective was for Council to reinstate Arthur Park as a formal garden as was its original design.

-When undertaking subsequent research on Arthur Park it was revealed the memorial had only been recorded by Council as a local significant site and that no formal registration or listing on the Register of War Memorials in NSW had occurred.
+When undertaking subsequent research on Arthur Park, it was revealed the memorial had only been recorded by Council as a local significant site and that no formal registration or listing on the NSW War Memorials Register had occurred.